slatedocs/slate/source/includes/metype/_feed.md

 3. Click on `HTML/Javascript`.
 4. Check the `Show HTML/Javascript` checkbox.
 5. Leave the title empty.
-6. Add the HTML and Javascript in the shell on the right in the `content` field.
+6. Add the 3rd HTML and javascript on the right in the shell in this section in the `content` field.
 Dont forget to add your `account id` and other UI customizations in the script.

 ```shell
 <script type='text/javascript'>
   window.talktype = window.talktype || function(f) {